finom/vovk/README.md

 NextJS 13+ with App Router is a great ready-to go framework that saves a lot of time and effort setting up and maintaining a React project.
 With NextJS:

 - You don't need to manually set up Webpack, Babel, ESLint, TypeScript
-- Hot module reload is enabled by default and doesn't work in your environment
+- Hot module reload is enabled by default ans always works, so you don't need to find out why it stopped working after a dependency update
-- Server-side rendering is also enabled by default
+- Server-side rendering is enabled by default
 - Routing and file structure is well-documented, so you don't need to design it by your own
-- It doesn't require you to "eject" build scripts and configs if you want to modify
+- It doesn't require you to "eject" scripts and configs if you want to modify them
-- It's a widely known and well-used framework, no need to spend time arguing with other team members about the choice
+- It's a widely known and well-used framework, no need to spend time thinking of a choice

-As result both lont-errm and short-term development is cheaper, faster and more effecient.
+As result both lont-term and short-term the development is cheaper, faster and more effecient.

 ### Why NextJS sucks?